eeboh/Jemory/README.md

-# jemory
+# Jemory
-Library for interaction with memory
+A library for interacting with memory using JNA (Windows).